haiiliin/abqpy/_sources/user/output/python/write.rst.txt

 - **Section assignments**

   You use the SectionAssignment object to assign sections and their associated material properties to regions of the model.
 SectionAssignment objects are members of the Odb object.
-For a full description of the assignSection method, see :py:meth:`~abaqus.Odb.OdbInstance.OdbInstance.assignSection`.All Elements in an Abaqus analysis need to be associated with section and material properties.
+For a full description of the assignSection method, see :py:meth:`~abaqus.Odb.OdbInstance.OdbInstance.assignSection`.

+  All Elements in an Abaqus analysis need to be associated with section and material properties.
 Section assignments provide the relationship between elements in an Instance object and their section properties.
 The section properties include the associated material name.
 To create an element set and assign a section:

   .. code-block:: python